 \subsection{Energy budget in the strongly stratified regime}

 It is expected that the spatial energy budget will depend on the ratio of temporal timescales.
-In particular the non-linearity parameter used for several physical systems, including stratified and rotating turbulence \cite{nazarenko_critical_2011, yokoyama_energy-based_2019} and MHD \cite{meyrand_direct_2016, cerri_turbulent_2022}
+In particular the nonlinearity parameter used for several physical systems, including stratified and rotating turbulence \cite{nazarenko_critical_2011, yokoyama_energy-based_2019} and MHD \cite{meyrand_direct_2016, cerri_turbulent_2022} is